P403n1x87/thehubofheliopolis/_posts/2017-08-10-getting-started-with-x68-asm.markdown

 ---
+pic    : x86_64-asm-101
-layout:     post
+layout : post
-title:      "Getting Started with x86-64 Assembly on Linux"
-date:       2016-08-10 15:48:37 +0100
+title  : Getting Started with x86-64 Assembly on Linux author : Gabriele N. Tornetta date   : 2016-08-10 15:48:37 +0100

 categories:
   - Assembly
   - x86_64

 tags:
   - Programming
   - Assembly
   - x86_64

-exceprt: 'In this post we will learn how to assemble and link a simple "Hello World" application written in x86-64 assembly for the Linux operating system.'
+excerpt: >
+  You have experience of x86 assembly and you wonder what the fundamental architectural differences with the 64 bit Intel architecture are?
+Then this post might be what you are looking for.
+Here we'll see how to use the Netwide Assembler (NASM) to write a simple Hello World application in x86_64 assembly.
+  Along the way, we will also have the chance to see how to use some standard tools to optimise the final executable by stripping out unnecessary debug symbols.
 ---

 In this post we will learn how to assemble and link a simple "Hello World" application written in x86-64 assembly for the Linux operating system.
 If you have experience with Intel IA-32 assembly and you want to quickly get adjusted to the x86-64 world then this post is for you.
 If you're trying to learn the assembly language from scratch then I'm afraid this post is not for you.
 There are many great resources online on 32-bit assembly.
 One of my favourite documents is Paul Carter's PC Assembly Language, which I highly recommend if you're moving your first steps into the assembly language.
 If you then decide to come back to this post, you should be able to read it with no problems, since the tools that I will employ here are the same used in Carter's book.

-**Table of Contents**
+<h4>Table of Contents</h4>
 * Table of Contents
 {:toc}

-## Overview
+# Overview

 This post is organised as follows.
 In the next section, I gather some details about the tools that we will use to code, assemble, link and execute the applications.
 As already mentioned above, most of the tools are the same as those used in Carter's book.
 Our assembler (and hence the syntax) will be NASM.
 I will make use of two linkers, `ld` and the one that comes with `gcc`, the GNU C Compiler, for reasons that will be explained later.
 The first x64 application that we will code will give us the chance to get familiar with the new system calls and how they differ from the 32-bit architecture.
 With the second one we will make use of the Standard C Library.
 Both examples will give us the chance to explore the x86-64 calling convention as set out in the [System V Application Binary Interface](http://www.x86-64.org/documentation/abi.pdf).

 All the code shown in this post will also be available from the [dedicated asm GitHub repository](https://github.com/P403n1x87/asm/tree/master/hello64).

-## Tools
+# Tools

 The Netwide Assembler is arguably the most popular assembler for the Linux Operating System and it is an open-source project.
 Its documentation is nicely written and explains all the features of the language and of the (dis)assembler.
 This post will try to be as much self-contained as possible, but whenever you feel the need to explore something a bit more, the NASM documentation will probably be the right place.
 To assemble a 64-bit application we will need to use the command